kaithot/Entrevoisins/README.md

-Ce dépôt contient une mini-application pour le P3 du parcours **Grande École du Numérique** du site Openclassrooms.
+This deposit contains a mini-application for P3 of the **Grande École du Numérique** course on the Openclassrooms site.